aideveloperrr/ExhiFy/README.md

 - Generates realistic-looking email addresses, usernames, and passwords.
 - Appends account details (username, email, password) to `accs.txt` with "|" (pipe) as a separator.
 - Runs continuously until manually closed, creating accounts at a 3-second interval.
+-  Keeps track of the number of accounts created and displays the count in the console.

 ## How to Use